drsimonturega/Exploratory-Data-Analysis---Customer-Loans-in-Finance/README.md

 ### Analysis and Visualisation
 Now that the data has been cleaned, management would like to draw deeper insights from the data.
 You will dive deeper into the dataset to identify any patterns or trends not visible by your previous analysis.
 By gaining these deeper insights, management can make more informed decisions going forwards.
-The currency is not clearly deffined,  a place marker the currency Monero(XMR)
+The currency is not clearly deffined, a place marker the currency Monero(XMR)is used.

 #### Current state of the loans
 The ```loans_payment.csv``` is loaded to a data frame.
 The current state of the loans is communicated as the percentage of the loans have been currently recovered compared to the total amount to be paid over the loans term including interest this is described using the histogram bellow.